seekrcentral/seekr2/docs/index.rst

 Cite SEEKR2
 ===========

-For BibTex files of any or all of the following citations, please visit: LINK
+For BibTex files of any or all of the following citations, please visit: https://seekr2.readthedocs.io/en/latest/citations.html

 If you wish to cite SEEKR2, please cite the following paper: